 Activities Financial Participation E&T administrative costs under Section 16; including workfare if it is part of the E&T Plan.
 100% Federal funding 50% FNS/50% Contractor E&T administrative costs which exceed the 100% unmatched Federal funding.
-50% Federal and 50% State funding 50% FNS/50% Contractor 1 50% Federal and 50% State funding up to the State limit per month per participant for transportation costs and other costs up to the actual cost or the Statewide limit, whichever is lowest.
+50% Federal and 50% State funding 50% FNS/50% Contractor Participant reimbursement for expenses incurred in order to participate in the E&T Program.
+50% Federal and 50% State funding up to the State limit per month per participant for transportation costs and other costs up to the actual cost or the Statewide limit, whichever is lowest.
 Expenses above these amounts per month do not receive Federal reimbursement.
 The State will not provide reimbursement for dependent care costs.